rortizmerino/GenomicsWorkshop/Lesson2.md

 already know the tools we need to use to automate this workflow and run it on as many files as we want using a single line of code.
 Those tools are: wildcards, for loops, and bash scripts.
 We'll use all three in the next lesson.

-> ## Installing Software
->
-> It's worth noting that all of the software we are using for
-> this workshop has been pre-installed on our remote computer.
-> This saves us a lot of time - installing software can be a
-> time-consuming and frustrating task - however, this does mean that
-> you won't be able to walk out the door and start doing these
-> analyses on your own computer.
-You'll need to install
-> the software first.
-Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup.html) for more information
-> on installing these software packages.

 > ## BWA Alignment options
 > BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
 The first algorithm is designed for Illumina sequence